-Given the solubility of all drugs in a methanol and acetonitrile mixture, initial trials utilized these solvents.
-However, the inclusion of a buffer became necessary due to the weak acid nature of salicylic acid and the weak base properties of miconazole, demanding a buffer with a pKa value surpassing that of both drugs' pH levels.
+Given the solubility of all drugs in a methanol and acetonitrile mixture, for the initial trials these solvents were used.
+However, the inclusion of a buffer became necessary due to the weak acid nature of salicylic acid and the weak base properties of miconazole, demanding a buffer with a pK_a value surpassing that of both drugs pH levels.
 Acetate buffer was thus incorporated into the mobile phase in varying compositions.
-Adjustments were meticulously made to pH, temperature, and flow rate to perfect the method, ensuring precision, accuracy, and suitability.
-Which revealed better system suitability parameters.
-(Table SIV, Supp. material)
+Adjustments were meticulously made to pH, temperature and flow rate to perfect the method, ensuring precision, accuracy and suitability, which revealed better system suitability parameters (Table S-IV, Supplementary material).